 Communications

-The LSSC Communications Team takes a three tiered approach to production of communications: (1) driving the national media narrative; (2) supporting state communication efforts; and (3) advancing communication best practices and supporting message development.
-The team offers six different resources for advocates and partners:
+The LSSC Communications team prioritizes: (1) driving a national media narrative; (2) supporting state communication efforts; and (3) advancing communication best practices and supporting message development.
+The team offers a number of resources for advocates and partners, including:

 Communication Strategies